mycroft/metrics-workshop/README.md

 On first login, you'll be asked to create a new password.
 Try admin/admin if it asks for a password.

+You'll need to connect Grafana with Prometheus.
+Add a Connection (Connections/Data sources), add a Prometheus datasource that targets `http://localhost:9090/`.

 It is time to create a dashboard. with the metrics you've added so far.

 Some ideas: